Developing, building, and scaling a startup is a unique and challenging endeavor.

-With the right technology tools, NOVAA is able to remove the need for data entry, allowing for a smooth transition, speed in reporting, which frees up time for added communication – focusing on advisory.
+With the right technology tools, NOVAA is able to remove the need for manual data entry, allowing for a smooth transition and speed in reporting, which frees up time for added communication – focusing on advisory.
 Tech even enables greater cashflow with tools like accounts receivable automation.

 Ultimately, though, the decision to bring in a strategic partner is not only about tangible qualities.
 There is an intangible element where you just have to feel good about working together.

 Fundamentally, Adam trusted NOVAA when he needed a partner.
 Adam said he felt a clear “chemistry,” which was partially due to being located in the same region and timezone and who had the SaaS industry experience.

-“Not only did they provide what I needed, but they were easy to work with and people I enjoyed,” he said.
+“Not only did they provide what I needed, but they were easy to work with and with people I enjoyed interacting with,” he said.

 This chemistry played out in a variety of ways and especially comes through with regular communication.

-At the beginning of the relationship, NOVAA met with MakeShift weekly to ensure the transition was on track.
+At the beginning of the relationship, NOVAA met with MakeShift almost daily to ensure the transition was on track.
 Now, the meetings are less frequent but still revolve around the monthly reporting cycle, with NOVAA taking a proactive approach to guiding the company.

-After a successful transition, and now years of working together, NOVAA now is able to provide ongoing compliance, reporting, and occasional direction.
+After a successful transition, and now after working together for over a year, NOVAA now is able to provide ongoing compliance, reporting, and contribute to making strategic decisions.

-And this relationship is a wonderful thing for MakeShift because it doesn’t take up much of Adam’s time, allowing him to focus on the big picture of the company.
+And this relationship is working really well for MakeShift and it doesn’t take up much of Adam’s time, allowing him to focus on the big picture of the company.

-“What I like about them is the balance that they bring in terms of doing things the way they’re done today.
-And making recommendations to improve things without making any assumptions that it’s better,” Adam says of working with NOVAA.
+“What I like about Novaa is the balance that they bring in terms of doing things the way they’re done today while making recommendations for improvement without making any assumptions that one way is better.”
+Adam says of working with NOVAA.
 “Automation isn’t always better.”

 The Value in a Strategic Partner

 Building a Saas startup is incredibly difficult.
-When you have to spin so many plates, it only gets harder.
+When you have so many moving parts, it only gets harder.

 MakeShift found a strategic partner in NOVAA to provide tactical day-to-day accounting, strategic guidance, and a partner they can grow with.